glencbz/notes/unit-3/rails/intro.md

 Rails uses a templating engine called ERb (Embedded Ruby).
 It allows us to mix HTML and ruby code to create dynamic templates.
 It supports the majority of the major components of the ruby language.

-To designate ruby code we use "magic tags" `<% #ruby code goes here %>`.
+To designate Ruby code we use "magic tags" `<% #ruby code goes here %>`.
 Any code between those tags will be executed on the server before the HTML content is served to the user.
 If you want the result of the code to output you add a `=` inside the tag like this: `<%= 5+5 %>` would insert the number "10" into the HTML.

 **Example**